Cephra/blog/content/posts/local-code-shortcode.md

 summary = 'Short post about how I solved showing codefiles from the project root'
 +++

-I've created a Hugo Shortcode to be able to include code files from this project.
+I've created a HUGO Shortcode to be able to include code files from this project.

 {{< codeinclude "go-html-template" "layouts/shortcodes/codeinclude.html" >}}